wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

 1. *How much memory does it require?* (the more the better)
 2. *How much of this memory is actually used most of the time(what is the WSS(working set size))?* (the smaller the better)
-3. *What bandwidth can we guarantee for an app in communication between CPU cache and memory?* (the bigger the better)
+3. *What bandwidth does the app require in communication between CPU cache and memory?* (the bigger the better)
 4. *How often does the app reach to memory outside the CPU cache?*

 *NOTE*: In the case of the algorithm, the scope of data is the whole application, not a certain container or a certain pod.